A general framework for formulating structured variable selection: Selection rules and selection dictionaries

 For a given (finite) $\mathbb{V}$, we define $\mathfrak{R}$ as the \textbf{selection rule space} containing all equivalence classes of selection rules on $\mathbb{V}$.
 Because the number of possible combinations of selected variables is finite, the number of possible dictionaries is finite.
-Thus, because of the one-to-one correspondence between dictionaries and rules, the space of rules $\mathfrak{R}$ is also finite. \\ The above definitions provide us with a broad view of the language for expressing selection rules generally.
-Next we introduce the grammar of this language which allows for the exploration of theoretical properties of selection rules and of further algorithmic development.
-We start by defining unit rules and their dictionaries, and then introduce the operations between unit rules.
-Then more complex selection rules can be assembled by unit rules and their operations, and the related selection dictionaries can be determined. \begin{definition}[Unit rule and its dictionary] For a given $\mathbb{V}$ and a given $\mathbb{F}\subseteq\mathbb{V}$, a \textbf{unit rule} $\mathfrak{u}_{\mathbb{C}}(\mathbb{F})$ is a selection rule, where the selection dependency takes the form ``there are a number of variables in $\mathbb{F}$ to be selected'', and the number of variables to be selected is constrained by $\mathbb{C}$, a set of numbers.
-A \textbf{unit dictionary} $\mathbb{D}_{\mathfrak{u}}$ is a dictionary that contains all subsets of $\mathbb{V}$ that respect the unit rule $\mathfrak{u}_{\mathbb{C}}(\mathbb{F})$. \end{definition} \begin{remark} The set $\mathbb{C}$ is a set of numbers which constrains the number of variables to be selected in $\mathbb{F}$.
-For example, if $|\mathbb{F}|=3$ and $\mathbb{C}$ is $\{1\}$ or $\{0, 2\}$, then the rule in $\mathfrak{u}_{ \mathbb{C}}(\mathbb{F})$ translates to ``there is one variable to be selected" or ``there are zero or two variables to be selected" from $\mathbb{F}$, respectively.
-Any $\mathbb{C}$ with elements greater than $|\mathbb{F}|$ would result in an incoherent unit rule because variable selection is done without replacement and so we cannot select more than the cardinality of the set. \end{remark}
+Thus, because of the one-to-one correspondence between dictionaries and rules, the space of rules $\mathfrak{R}$ is also finite.

+The above definitions provide us with a broad view of the language for expressing selection rules generally.
+Next, we introduce the grammar of this language, which allows for the exploration of theoretical properties of selection rules and of further algorithmic development.
+We start by defining unit rules and their dictionaries and then introduce the operations between unit rules.
+Then, more complex selection rules can be assembled by unit rules and their operations, and the related selection dictionaries can be determined.